 23 August 1954: The first of two Lockheed YC-130 Hercules four-engine transport prototypes, 53-3397, made its first flight from the Lockheed Air Terminal at Burbank, California, to Edwards Air Force Base.
 The flight crew consisted of test pilots Stanley Beltz and Roy Wimmer, with Jack G. Real (a future Lockheed vice president) and Dick Stanton as flight engineers.
-The flight lasted 1 hour, 1 minute.
+From a standing start, the YC-130 was airborne in 855 feet (261 meters), The flight lasted 1 hour, 1 minute.

 The C-130 was designed as a basic tactical transport, capable of carrying 72 soldiers or 64 paratroopers.
-All production aircraft have been built at Lockheed’s Marietta, Georgia, plant.
+All production aircraft have been built at Lockheed Martin’s Marietta, Georgia, plant.

 In addition to its basic role as a transport, the C-130 has also been used as an aerial tanker, a command-and-control aircraft, weather reconnaissance, search and rescue and tactical gunship.
 It has even been used as a bomber, carrying huge “Daisy Cutters” to clear large areas of jungle for use as helicopter landing zones, or, more recently, the Massive Ordnance Air Blast “mother of all bombs.”
 The aircraft has been so versatile that it has served in every type of mission.
 Over 40 variants have been built by Lockheed, including civilian transports.
 It is in service worldwide.

 The latest version is the Lockheed C-130J Hercules.
 After 64 years, the C-130 is still in production, longer than any other aircraft type.

 YC-130 53-3397 was scrapped at Indianapolis in 1962.